tytzM17/Lokian.eth/README.md

 - Create a pitch deck PDF file
 - Add missing graphics for some lokimons
 - Change 'Fight' to 'Dojo', include in menu
+- Fix UI, e.g. a selection button for list or grid display

 Ongoing
-- Fix UI for marketplace, have some table with display options like list by date, price, etc. then onClick row, mons modal will show, table row could have a thumbnail for the sold monster a selection button for list or grid display
+- Fix UI, shared to me page
+- List or grid display function
 - Fix UI, in different media queries or devices
 - Add onclick monster card, show modal with bigger card UI and monster info
 - Add multiplayer pvp, chat with moralis